Aranya Agricultural Alternatives

 In addition to regular plenary sessions with the whole course, most of the classes will take place in smaller groups of a maximum of 30 participants, divided into thematic batches.
 This will give the participants the benefit of working in smaller groups while still getting to interact with a large number of people from different backgrounds.

-If you have already completed a PDC and are interested in sharing and teaching permaculture, do take a look at our Teacher Training course offered just before this PDC from 22nd to 29th October 2017.
+If you have already completed a PDC and are interested in sharing and teaching permaculture, do take a look at our Teacher Training course offered just before this PDC from 21st to 30th October 2017.
+If you have already completed a PDC and are interested in being a Teaching Assistant during this PDC, please get in touch with Nina on ipcpdc2017 [at] gmail [dot] com to get more info.

 During the 20-day course, you will get a chance to: